oliolioli/Robotics/machine-learning-robot.md

 With the RandomForest created by SciKit, we consistently obtain very satisfactory results.
 In Table 3.1 below, we can see that the e-puck only misjudges a played sound that is sixteen centimetres away in five out of a hundred cases.
 And this misjudgement is only 18°.
 Although the error rate increases with increasing distance, remarkably it is completely wrong in very few cases and in most cases only by 18°.

+### Manual validation ###

+The live_test.py script can be used to test the model live with the e-puck.
+To do this, the inputs to the four audio sensors are read out as in the sound_extractor.py script and analysed for their features.
+These values can then be passed to the angle and distance model using the predict() function.
+The return values of the models then lead to the corresponding control of the motors of the e-puck in order to approximate the audio source in terms of angle and distance.